hai-vr/documentation/docs/products/starmesh/operators/compressive-deform.md

 Normals will be automatically recalculated for this blendshape.

-In general, you should recalculate normals.
-If you have any reason not to, check *Do Not Recalculate Normals* to disable it.
+[//]: # (In general, you should recalculate normals.
+If you have any reason not to, check *Do Not Recalculate Normals* to disable it.)